-h For locally identified biodiversity and geological assets, including Regionally Important Geological Sites, Local Wildlife Sites and Local Nature Reserves, as well as priority and locally important habitats and priority species, including chalk grasslands, development likely to have an adverse effect will be permitted only where the damage can be avoided or adequately mitigated or when its need outweighs the biodiversity interest of the site and when the coherence of the local ecological network is maintained.
+h For locally identified biodiversity assets, including Local Wildlife Sites and Local Nature Reserves, as well as priority and locally important habitats, development likely to have an adverse effect will be permitted only where the damage can be avoided or adequately mitigated or when its need outweighs the biodiversity interest of the site and when the coherence of the local ecological network is maintained.
 Compensation will be sought for loss or damage to locally identified biodiversity assets.